skogseth/libtest2/DESIGN.md

   - There is likely not enough value add in the failure message
   - This puts more of a burden on custom test harnesses for their implementation than is strictly needed
 - Report failures separate from test-complete so we can have multiple
+- `DiscoverCase` order is unspecified so we can report them as found rather than waiting for a sort phase so users can identify slow discovery

 ### Prior Art